tot-ra/ka_ba/README.md

 ## `ka` - AI Agent Runtime (`ka/`)
-> *ka* (𓂓) - is the ancient Egyptian concept of the soul manifestation, the "vital essence".

 Located in the `ka/` directory, this project implements a Go-based agent runtime compatible with the Agent-to-Agent (A2A) communication protocol.
 It provides both a command-line interface (`ka`) for direct interaction with a configured LLM and an HTTP server exposing A2A-compliant endpoints for task management.